FinalCAD/staircase/README.md

 ### What's a Staircase?

-A Staircase can be see as a matrix, this matrix is the composition of sectors, it can have a variable number of columns and rows
+A Staircase can be seen as a matrix; this matrix is the composition of sectors, it can have a variable number of columns and rows

 ### Models architecture

-Too simplify the manipulation of those different files, the library load in memory those files as model
+To simplify the manipulation of those different files, the library load in memory those files as model

 ```
 -- Staircase